 - Massage eight drops of cedarwood essential oil mixed with four teaspoons of any carrier into your abdomen to help relieve menstrual symptoms.

 - Diffuse cedarwood essential oil in a diffuser to help calm asthma, alleviate stress and anxiety, heal a cold or a cough, or to get a better nights’ sleep.
-For an on the go option, inhale this essential oil through a personal essential oil diffuser like Forest or Ocean MONQ.
+For an on the go option, use this essential oil in a personal essential oil diffuser like Forest or Ocean MONQ.

 Safety and Precautions

 Himalayan cedarwood essential oil is very safe to use, with minimal concerns for any of toxicity.